-The proposed route runs from the existing Witkop substation, near Polokwane, southeastward to the Maphatha substation, near Tubatse on the Steelpoort River.
-Three alternative routes are under consideration, as shown in Figure 1.
+The proposed route runs from the existing Witkop substation, near Polokwane, southeastward to the Maphutha substation, near Tubatse on the Steelpoort River.
+Two alternative routes are under consideration, as shown in Figure 1.
 Alternative 1, shown in blue, largely follows the main Burgersfort-Polokwane road, while Alternative 2, shown in red, takes a shorter, more direct route.
-Alternative 3, shown in purple, covers two shorter deviations at the northern and southern ends of the route.

-One deviation from the original Alternative 1 route has been adde, to avoid the Potlake Nature Reserve.
+One deviation from the original Alternative 1 route has been added, to avoid the Potlake Nature Reserve.

-Each route has a 1.5 km buffer on each side.
+Each route has a 1.5 km buffer on each side, so that the whole buffer corridor is 3 km wide.